Income Statement Definition:

 The income statement is a simple and straightforward report on a business' cash-generating ability.
-It's a scorecard on the financial performance of your business that reflects when sales are made and expenses are incurred.
-It draws information from the various financial models such as revenue, expenses, capital (in the form of depreciation) and cost of goods.
+It's an accounting scorecard on the financial performance of your business that reflects quantity of sales, expenses incurred and net profit.
+It draws information from various financial categories, including revenue, expenses, capital (in the form of depreciation) and cost of goods.

-By combining these elements, the income statement illustrates just how much your company makes or loses during the year by subtracting cost of goods and expenses from revenue to arrive at a net result, which is either a profit or a loss.
-It differs from a cash flow statement because the income statement doesn't show when revenue is collected or when expenses are paid.
+By combining these elements, the income statement illustrates just how much income your company makes or loses during the year by subtracting cost of goods and expenses from total revenue to arrive at a net result, which is either a profit or a loss.
+An income statement differs from a cash flow statement, because unlike the latter, the income statement doesn't show when revenue is collected or when expenses are paid.
 It does, however, show the projected profitability of the business over the time frame covered by the plan.
 For a business plan, the income statement should be generated on a monthly basis during the first year, quarterly for the second and annually for the third.

-Your income statement lists your financial projections in the following manner:
+An income statement lists financial projections in the following format:

-- Income includes all the income generated by the business.
+Income includes all revenue streams generated by the business.

-- Gross profit margin is the difference between revenue and cost of goods.
+Gross profit margin is the difference between revenue and cost of goods.
 Gross profit margin can be expressed in dollars, as a percentage, or both.
-As a percentage, the GP margin is always stated as a percentage of revenue.
+As a percentage, the gross profit margin is always stated as a percentage of revenue.

-- Net profit is the difference between gross profit margin and total expenses.
-The net income depicts the business' debt and capital capabilities.
+Net profit is the difference between gross profit margin and total expenses.
+The net income depicts the business' revenues and debt.

 Although the basics of an income statement are the same from business to business, there are notable differences between services, merchandisers, and manufacturers when it comes to the accounting of inventory.